Mother Superior [UK]

 Harry Smith's Cats

 Giving Up the Ghost

-Mount Analog are based around producer Tucker Martine and whoever he wants to work with, it seems, 2004's New Skin (their only album?) adding another nine musicians, including noted NYC avant-gardist Bill Frisell.
+Mount Analog are based around producer Tucker Martine and whoever he wants to work with, it seems, 2004's New Skin (their second and last album) adding another nine musicians, including noted NYC avant-gardist Bill Frisell.
 The album's actually quite difficult to quantify: is it low-fi experimentation?
 Weird folk?
 Laptop electronica?
 All of the above?
 Suffice to say, 'songs' are notable only by their absence, replaced by 'pieces', utilising various instrumentation to varying effect, Night Night being a sparse piano work, Bell & Howell neo-jazz, Festival Of Errors glitchy electronics...
 You probably get the idea.

 Mt.
 Desolation (2010, 48.54) **½/T